-A Guide to Raising Flying Foxes and Insect Bats
+A Guide to Raising Flying-Foxes and Insectivorous Bats

 This information is a guide only.
 Practices change and are updated constantly.

-TO RESUE AN INJURED OR ORPHANED FLYING FOX, PLEASE FING 3030 2245 OR contact Dee from the Help Page.
+TO RESCUE AN INJURED OR ORPHANED FLYING FOX, PLEASE FING 3030 2245 OR contact Dee from the Help Page.

 Microbats are insect eaters (Insectivores) and can eat half their body weight in insects a night.
 (Good pest controllers)